aleksandr-vin/wordenlijst/README.md

 ### MacOS

+Download _Save to Wordenlijst.dmg_ from [releases](https://github.com/aleksandr-vin/wordenlijst/releases) and install
-Install (by openning) _Save to Wordenlijst.workflow_ quick action.
-Then assign a shortcut to _Save to Wordenlijst_ action in _System Preferences > Keyboard > Shortcuts > Services_ > Text_ services.
-Now open Safari and go for the
+(by openning) _Save to Wordenlijst.workflow_ quick action.

+Then assign a shortcut to _Save to Wordenlijst_ action in _System Preferences > Keyboard > Shortcuts > Services > Text_
+services.

-unknown: search for new **word**, select it and hit your shortcut, if you did everything right, you should see a coq rolling on the Menu Bar and then a notification message _Saving new phrase_ from **Wordenlijst**.
+Now open Safari and go for the unknown: search for new **word**, select it and hit your shortcut, if you did everything right, you should see a coq rolling on the Menu Bar and then a notification message _Saving new phrase_ from **Wordenlijst**.

 Congrats!